cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The `CreateCredentialRequest` is used by the client to initiate the credential retrieval process, and it produces a `CredentialRequest` message and OPRF state.
-Like `CreateRegistrationRequest`, this function can fail with a InvalidInputError error with negligibile probability.
+Like `CreateRegistrationRequest`, this function can fail with an `InvalidInputError` error with negligibile probability.
 However, this should not occur since registration (via `CreateRegistrationRequest`) will fail when provided the same password input.